CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 --------------------

 The :class:`~citrine.informatics.predictors.ExpressionPredictor` defines an analytic (lossless) model that computes one real-valued output descriptor from one or more input descriptors.
-An ``ExpressionPredictor`` should be used when the relationship between inputs and outputs is known.
+An :class:`~citrine.informatics.predictors.ExpressionPredictor` should be used when the relationship between inputs and outputs is known.

 A string is used to define the expression, and the corresponding output is defined by a :class:`~citrine.informatics.descriptors.RealDescriptor`.
 An alias is required for each expression argument.